 In addition to the MCOs, there is a Pharmacy Benefits Manager for coverage of prescription drugs and a Dental Benefits Manager for coverage of services to children under age 21.

 As a leader in managed care Long-Term Services and Supports (LTSS), the state successfully implemented TennCare CHOICES in 2010 bringing LTSS into the managed care model.
 These services are provided in Nursing Facilities (NFs) and Intermediate Care Facilities for persons with intellectual disabilities (ICF/IID), as well as by Home and Community Based Service providers.
+In 2016, the Employment and Community First CHOICES program launched providing supports for people with intellectual and developmental disabilities targeted to employment and independent community living.

 The Bureau of TennCare is within Health Care Finance and Administration (HCFA).
 The Department of Finance and Administration is the state agency charged with the responsibility of administering HCFA and the TennCare program.
 In addition to the Bureau of TennCare, HCFA includes the Cover Tennessee programs, the Strategic Planning and Innovation Group – which oversees the Tennessee Health Care Innovation Initiative, and the Office of eHealth Initiatives.